Navigate (formerly SSC)

 - The Learning Commons will also be running reports and initiating outreach to those students who receive Learning Commons Referrals during the progress survey reporting period.

-- Additionally, for the time being, advisors are asked to run this report on a regular basis throughout the semester to accommodate the 24/7 alert raising feature in SSC.
+- Additionally, for the time being, advisors are asked to run this report on a regular basis throughout the semester to accommodate the 24/7 alert raising feature in Navigate.
 The outreach protocol in this case will be the same as during the progress survey reporting period.

 The following alerts are associated with the Progress Survey (the same alerts are available within the 24/7 alert feature):

 - Missing assignments